qke/qke.github.io/01_pubs.md

         doi={10.1073/pnas.2309378120}<br>
       }<br>
       </div><br><br>
-      A. J. Gates, Q. Ke, & A. L. Barabási (2024). <a href="https://doi.org/10.1073/pnas.2410675121">Reply to Vaccario et al.: The role of baselines in fair and unbiased citation metric evaluation.</a> PNAS, 121, e2410675121. -- The first law of bibliometrics: number of papers is growing exponentially every year.
+      A J Gates, Q Ke, & A L Barabási (2024). <a href="https://doi.org/10.1073/pnas.2410675121">Reply to Vaccario et al.: The role of baselines in fair and unbiased citation metric evaluation.</a> PNAS, 121, e2410675121. -- The first law of bibliometrics: number of papers is growing exponentially every year.
     </td>
   </tr>